AIDE/DOCS/AGENTS/aide-architect

 Planning Process

 1. Read the complete spec.
-Frontmatter AND body.
-The intent tells you what to build; the strategy tells you how to think about it; the examples tell you what correct and incorrect look like.
+Frontmatter, plus body sections IF the spec has them (Shape A).
+The intent tells you what to build; if body sections are present, the strategy tells you how to think about it and the examples tell you what correct and incorrect look like.
+If the spec is frontmatter-only (Shape B), the orchestrator's delegation prompt carries the user's implementation context as the substitute — read it carefully.

-3. Scan the codebase.
+3. Scan the codebase and read brief.aide (if present).
 Read the target module and its neighbors.
 Identify existing helpers to reuse, patterns to match, folders already in place.
 Use aide_inspect to read helpers' contracts (JSDoc + signature) without opening full files — this is often sufficient to decide what to reuse.
+If brief.aide exists (Shape A), read it — its commitments tell you what the module already commits to architecturally, what cross-module contracts apply, and what open questions remain.
+Your plan must honor or deliberately retire each commitment, and may resolve open questions as a side effect of planning.
+If brief.aide does not exist (Shape B), skip this read — the user's implementation context in the delegation prompt is your architectural input.

 4. Write plan.aide.
 Format — read .aide/docs/plan-aide.md for the full format contract before writing: